bronglil/Navbar/README.md

+#

+this is just to show you if this a better way then i will move on with this if not please personaly Guide me

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).